henrylewis2004/Code-Geass-SRPG/readme.md

 Code Geass: Lelouch of the Rebellion is a sucessful and acclaimed 2006 anime by Sunrise.
 It features Lelouch in his attempts to destroy the Holy Britannian Empire.
 It was a pivotal show for me that has resulted in many friendships and even a great drinking game - and now my own video game!

 Using Godot I have attempted to recreate the early sections of the show ([The Shinjuku Incident](https://codegeass.fandom.com/wiki/Skirmish_in_Shinjuku_Ghetto)).
-Naturally, Code Geass should be a strategy game so Fire Emblem was a major source of inspiration leading the design of the character's stats, selection and attack triangle typing.
+Naturally, Code Geass should be a strategy game so [Fire Emblem](https://en.wikipedia.org/wiki/Fire_Emblem) was a major source of inspiration leading the design of the character's stats, selection and attack triangle typing.
 Being a mecha show, [Front Mission](https://en.wikipedia.org/wiki/Front_Mission) was also an obvious source of inspiration leading the design of the body parts and their hps.

-To play the game simply view the [Releases](https://github.com/henrylewis2004/Code-Geass-SRPG/releases/latest) page or go to [Download](#download).
+To play the game simply view the [Releases](https://github.com/henrylewis2004/Code-Geass-SRPG/releases/latest) page or go to [Downloads](#downloads).

+The game is split into two sections: Story and Battle.
+With the Story sections narrating the story of the show through a visual-novel narritive and the Battle sections attempting to recreate battles from  the show.

 ---